Progress-Over-Time Reports with Chi Square

 - Statistics Mode: This option allows you to select to display population or sample statistics.

-- Reliability Assessment Scores: If you have performed reliability tests using Assessment Instrument linked to this outcome set you can select to include or exclude the reliability assessment scores.
+- Reliability Assessment Scores: If you have performed reliability tests using this assessment instrument you can select to include or exclude the reliability assessment scores.

-- Held Scores: This option allows you to select whether you would like to include, exclude, or show only held scores.
+- Held Scores: This option allows you to decide whether or not you would like to include held scores in your report.

 Select the output options you wish to include in your report by clicking on the associated checkboxes.

-8. If you would like to use a Pegging Scheme, use the drop-down menu to select it.
+If would like to apply a pegging scheme to the assessment instrument used for this report, use the drop-down menu to select the desired pegging scheme.

 Step 7: Generate Report